garrandall/popular-music-data/tracks/ric-flair-drip-offset-metro-boomin.md

 Poppin' but you really not gon' shoot (Pop)
-90 pointers down my diamonds look like hula hoops (90) Hopping in my Bentayga and her seat is a masseuse (Hey) Balenciaga, check my posture, Valentino boots (Oho-ooh) It's the Boominati way, a lotta Lambs, a lotta Wraiths (Boominati) Never hesitate to give a nigga yellow tape (Grrt) Ain't worried 'bout the bag 'cause the cash accumulatin' (Bags)
+90 pointers down my diamonds look like hula hoops (90) Hopping in my Bentayga and her seat is a masseuse (Hey) Balenciaga, check my posture, Valentino boots (Oho-oh It's the Boominati way, a lotta Lambs, a lotta Wraiths (Boominati) Never hesitate to give a nigga yellow tape (Grrt) Ain't worried 'bout the bag 'cause the cash accumulatin' (Bags)